DuskTools/Alayne/README.md

 - Locally, create a copy of `.env.example` named `.env`, then fill in the values
   - `TOKEN` is the bot token you made above
   - `APP_ID` is the `application_id` from the developer portal
-- `$ yarn deploy` will assign the commands to your server.
+- `$ npm run deploy` will assign the commands to your server.
-- `$ yarn start` will kick off the server.
-So long as this command stays up, `ERWin` is live!
+- `$ npm run start` will kick off the server.
+So long as this command stays up, The bot is live!

 ## Usage